Exclusive to Vedic Management Centre by U. Mahesh Prabhu

 Loose translation: As long as you are alive, live happily.
 One should drink ghee (a sign of luxury) even if it puts you in debt.

 This worldly philosophy was criticized when it was first propounded.
 The main reason for this was that people then believed in spending as per their actual earnings; they believed in self-contentment, not self-indulgence.
-They believed in making both ends meet.
-There was, however, a group of people as perhaps always, who believed in living lavishly even if it was not supported by their capacity to pay for it.
+There was, however, a group of people as perhaps always, who believed in living lavishly even if their capacity to pay for it did not support it.
 But people of this mindset did not command respect in society and were looked down upon as they eventually went beyond their means and ended in difficulties.

 Interestingly, these principles surfaced across the world with the advent of capitalism which, in many ways, reflects the essence of Charvak’s philosophy of putting material gain and bodily pleasure above all.
 People around the world are keen on achieving everything as soon as possible.
 They are not patient.
 They want to have all the luxuries at once.
 As soon as a person gets a job, he begins thinking what he can buy; he wants a house, a luxury car, etc, almost immediately.
 It is not possible to buy these all at once, at least not without institutions that lend them money at “attractive interest rates”.
 In the past, people took loans from relatives and friends.
 Now, there are many institutions that feed such greed and ambition by encouraging people be impatient and expect to get everything quickly and at minimal effort.